JanKenRock/flower_classification/README.md

 Our procedure consists of the following four steps:

+    1.)
 We download the necessary data.
+    2.)
 We split the data into training, validation and test sets and prepare it for the training of the model.
+    3.)
 We train the model.
+    4.)
 We evaluate the model.

-We begin with downloading the data.